-- Press to turn cruise control on.
-The indicator light in the instrument panel cluster comes on. - 2.
-Get to the speed desired.

-- 3. Press the thumbwheel toward SET/- and release it. - 4.
+- Press to turn cruise control on. - 2.
+Get to the speed desired. - Press the thumbwheel toward.
+SET/- and release it. - 4.
 Take your foot off the accelerator pedal.

 When the brakes are applied, the cruise control shuts off.

 Resuming a Set Speed